 - In Luminous Arc, the Twilight Witch is Cecille, formerly of the Luminous Church.
 Her powers of Darkness counterbalance the Dawn Witch, Lucia's, once it's revealed that the Witches are not evil.

-- In Universe At War, the Masari are masters of both Light and Dark.
+- In Universe at War, the Masari are masters of both Light and Dark.
 They advocate maintaining a balanced vision above all else and are definitely not evil.
-Their Light powers give offensive buffs (extra damage to enemies over time) while their Dark powers boost defenses (Dark Matter Armor, a self-regenerating second health bar).
+Their Light powers give offensive buffs (longer line of sight, extra damage to enemies over time) while their Dark powers boost defenses (increaced speed and Dark Matter Armor, a self-regenerating second health bar).